mongodb/laravel-mongodb/README.md

 ```

 Everything else (should) work just like the original Eloquent model.
 Read more about the Eloquent on http://laravel.com/docs/eloquent

+### Guarding attributes

+When choosing between guarding attributes or marking some as fillable, Taylor Otwell prefers the fillable route.
+This is in light of [recent security issues described here](https://blog.laravel.com/security-release-laravel-61835-7240).

+Keep in mind guarding still works, but you may experience unexpected behavior.

 ### Optional: Alias